-Antonio Gates is two touchdowns shy of tying Tony Gonzalez (111) for most by a tight end in NFL history.
+Gates is 12 catches shy of tying Torry Holt for 20th-most receptions in NFL history.

 Noteworthy vs. the Raiders

-In 2013, Philip Rivers passed for 411 yards at Oakland to become the ﬁrst quarterback in Chargers history with back-to-back 400-yard games.
+In 2013, Philip Rivers passed for 411 yards at Oakland to become the first quarterback in team history with back-to-back 400-yard games.
 It was his team-record third 400-yard game of the season and the sixth of his career, tying Dan Fouts for most in team history.
-Rivers also threw the 201st and 202nd touchdown passes of his career that same day to pass John Hadl for second in team history.
-Number 17 has played 21 games vs. the Raiders, completing 63.2% of his attempts for 5,194 yards and 35 touchdowns and 17 interceptions for a 93.3 passer rating.
-The Bolts are 14-7 in those 21 games.
+Rivers threw the 201st and 202nd touchdown passes of his career that same day to pass John Hadl (201) for second in team history.
+In the team’s second meeting of the season at home, Rivers threw a TD pass in his 19th-straight game, tying Hadl (1966-67) for the third-longest streak in team history.
+Number 17 has completed 447 of 710 (63.0 pct.) for 5,400 yards with 37 touchdowns and 18 interceptions for a 93.0 career rating vs. Oakland.
+The Chargers are 14-8 in 22 career meetings.

-Inside linebacker Korey Toomer played in 10 games for the Raiders in 2015 and spent time on their practice squad prior to signing with the Chargers in late September.
+Inside linebacker Korey Toomer played in 10 games for the Raiders in 2015 and spent time on their practice squad prior to signing with the Chargers.

 CBS – Kevin Harlan (play-by-play) and Rich Gannon (analyst)